|

 So they may have thought she was our leader?

-Your holy woman, corrected the boy.
-They have
+Your holy woman, said the boy.
+They have holy

-holy women who accompany the warriors into battle to call upon
+women who accompany the warriors into battle to call upon their

-their goddess for help.
-They probably thought she was your holy
+goddess for help.
+They probably thought she was your holy woman.

 And what will they do with her?